 As you can see, knowing the GL of a food gives you a better idea if that food will cause your blood sugar to spike.

-And for our women out there struggling with PCOS, both insulin resistance and inflammation are key drivers of this disorder that makes it difficult to conceive.
+And for our women out there struggling with PCOS, both insulin resistance and inflammation are key factors that make weight loss and getting pregnant so difficult.

 Earlier in the post, we mentioned that carbohydrates make up the largest percentage of our calorie intake.
-If you recall, we also said that eating slightly fewer carbs may help your efforts to conceive.
+And if you recall, we also said that eating slightly fewer carbs may help your efforts to conceive.

 Researchers at Harvard Medical School were some of the earliest to look at carbohydrate consumption and fertility.
-What they found was that women who consumed approximately 60% of their calories from carbohydrates had a 91% higher risk of ovulatory infertility compared to those who consumed approximately 40% of their total calorie intake from carbohydrates.
+They found that women who consumed approximately 60% of their calories from carbohydrates (vs. 40%) had a 91% higher risk of ovulatory infertility.

-It’s important to point out that there’s sparse evidence at this time to support ultra low-carbohydrate diets or ketogenic-based diets (less than 10% of total calories from carbohydrates) when trying to conceive.
+It’s important to point out that there’s minimal evidence at this time to support ultra low-carbohydrate diets or ketogenic-based diets (< 10% of total calories from carbohydrates) when trying to conceive.

 As a simple rule of thumb, we suggest that you divide your plate into 3 parts — ½ of your plate should be covered with vegetables and fruit (more veggies than fruit), ¼ with whole grains, and ¼ with protein.
 Mix in some healthy fats as well.

 As for snacks between meals, try mixing carbohydrates with fat or protein if at all possible [e.g., almonds with dehydrated fruit (no sugar added of course) or some almond butter with an apple].
-And don’t worry we’ve got great posts on fats and proteins coming soon.
+And don’t worry we’ve got great posts on dietary fats and protein intake too.

-As you probably guessed, complex carbohydrates with a low GL are the carbohydrates that we suggest eating when trying to conceive.
+As you probably guessed, complex carbohydrates with a low GL are the carbohydrates that we suggest eating when trying to conceive, especially if undergoing fertility treatment.

 We know you trust us, but let’s take a quick look at what the evidence shows…